 This is a great towel for lounging beachside.
-While not as lightweight or as the Active Roots or Sea to Summit, the Waves Gear has large dimensions and is still a great choice for a quick drying towel for travel, and an easy pick for best travel beach towel.
+While not as lightweight as the Active Roots or Sea to Summit, the Waves Gear has large dimensions and is still a great choice for a quick-drying towel for travel, and an easy pick for the best travel beach towel.

 It may seem like an insignificant item to pack, but a good towel will be one of the most useful items in your backpacker arsenal.